andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Sept 9 |
 Topic: Aesthetic Theory
-Reading for this day: Henri Lefebvre - On the Transformer Supplementary reading: none
+Reading for this day: Henri Lefebvre - On the Transformer, from <i>Critique of Everyday Life</i>
+Supplementary reading: none

 ____________________________________

 Sept 11 |
+Topic: Aesthetics and Ideology
 Reading for this day:
 Supplementary reading:  Bill Livant - The Hole in Hegel's Bagel

 ____________________________________

 Sept 16 |
+Topic: Aesthetics and Ideology
-Reading for this day:
+Reading for this day: Slavoj Zizek - section on antisemitism from <i>The Sublime Object of Ideology</i>
 Supplementary reading:

 ____________________________________